-What I’m Running at Home: Real Hashrates, Setup, and Daily Averages
+What I’m Running at Home: Real Hashrates, Noise, and My Favorite Miner

 A lot of people ask what I’m actually running at home, what my hashrates look like in real daily averages, and which miners I genuinely prefer after running them nonstop.